w3f/polkadot-wiki/docs/learn/learn-assets.md

 :::info

-Before transferring an asset make sure the receiver account has enough funds to cover for the existential deposit and transaction fees for future transfers.
+Before transferring a non-sufficient asset make sure the receiver account has enough funds to cover for the existential deposit and transaction fees for future transfers.
 Failing to do so will cause the asset transfer to fail.
+The transfer will be successful for sufficient assets, but without
+{{ polkadot: DOT :polkadot }}{{ kusama: KSM :kusama }} tokens you will not be able to transfer those assets from the receiver account.

 :::